User Defined Functions#

 A simple example#

-First, let’s create a NumPy array which we will use to create and fill a NDArray.
+First, let’s create a NDArray, a NumPy array and regular scalar, which we will use to create a LazyArray.

 [2]:

 Now, let’s define our function.
-This function can be executed for each block or chunk and will always receive 3 parameters.
+This function can be executed for each chunk and will always receive 3 parameters.
 The first one is the inputs tuple to which we can pass any operand such as a NDArray, NumPy array or Python scalar.
-The second is the output buffer to be filled and the third is an offset corresponding to the start inside the array of the chunk or block being filled.
+The second is the output buffer to be filled and the third is an offset corresponding to the starting point inside the array of the chunk being filled.

 [3]: